-Whether the proposed development is to be a new farm shed or affordable housing the key to successful integration lies in the careful consideration of the characteristic of the surrounding landscape, the setting of the proposed building, the scale and massing of adjacent buildings and the general range of materials used in them.
+Whatever the type of development, the key to successful integration lies in the careful consideration of the characteristic of the surrounding landscape, the setting of the proposed building, the scale and massing of adjacent buildings and the general range of materials used in them.

-It is often helpful to prepare this information in a form of a site analysis plan.
+It is often helpful to prepare this information in a form of a site analysis plan, which can feed into a Design and Access Statement, which is required to be submitted with most planning applications.